 Elective clerkships are part of the fourth year.
 The student typically determines the schedule, time and/or location at which elective(s) may be completed.
 Up to three electives may be completed in the same area of specialty and may be split into two-week increments.

 Enrollment Verification

-Clinical Education uses the EValue system to manage evaluations, procedures, and schedules.
-Being a web-based system, EValue is available to authorized users 24 hours a day from any device with internet access.
+The Office of Clinical Education uses EValue to manage evaluations, procedures, and schedules.
+EValue is available to authorized users 24 hours a day from any device with internet access.